stephenhodgkiss/yemchain-v2-api-integration/README.md

 - **POST** `/api/createTransactions.php`
 - Create multiple transactions in a batch (max 100 per request).
+- Note that the function uses UID's and not Pernum's in the parameters.

 ### Get Balances

 - **GET** `/api/getBalances.php?uids=123,456&tokenSymbol=YEM`
 - Retrieves balances for specified UIDs (max 100 per request).
+- Note that the function uses UID's and not Pernum's in the parameters.

 ### Get Global Stats